Trump’s Asia trip: Stops in Japan, China and beyond

-President Trump was in Veitnam on Friday as part of a trip that will later take him to the Philippines.
+President Trump was in the Philippines on Sunday as part of his trip to Asia that has already included stops in Japan, South Korea, China and Vietnam.

 “President Trump will reiterate the plain fact that North Korea threatens not just our allies South Korea, Japan and the U.S.,” but, McMaster said, is also “a threat to the entire world.”